kube-land/kubegit1/README.md

 # kube-git

-The kube-git controller allows defining `GitHook` object to trigger resources that run to completion.
+The kube-git controller allows defining `GitHook` object on Kubernetes to trigger resources that run to completion.
 The main goal is to make CI/CD more easier on kubernetes.
 Currently supported resources is:

 * Argo Workflows
 * Kubernetes Jobs